 Marigold for horses is a popular herbal remedy loved by owners and trainers for the calming and comforting benefits that it brings.

-Calendula horses is the family name given to more than a dozen plants from the daisy family.
+Equestrizone Marigold is 100% Calendula officinalis.
+Calendula is the family name given to more than a dozen plants from the daisy family.

 Calendula extracts have been shown to have several healthful properties.
 Marigold can be used externally to support natural healing of wounds and irritation from bites and rashes.
 The active ingredients within marigold for horses can also soothe internal tissues.